Accessible Code Quality

 Enable uses v.Nu to check the HTML of all the pages within Enable.
 It does this by:

-1. Generating all the HTML of all the PHP pages on the site.
+1. Generating all the HTML for all the PHP pages on the site.

 2. Separating pages that initialize instantly (let's call this group "A") with ones that need a bit more processing time due to JavaScript use (let's call this group "B").